expta/Exchange-Discovery/README.md

 1. Extract **Discover-ExchangeEnvironment.zip** to a folder (i.e., C:\Discovery) on the highest version Exchange server in the environment.
 2. Run **Discover-ExchangeEnvironment.ps1** from an elevated Exchange Management Shell.

-Discover-ExchangeEnvironment.ps1 will run the other scripts and then gather all the output files into a single ZIP file called **$Org-DiscoveryFiles.zip.**
+Discover-ExchangeEnvironment.ps1 will run the other scripts and then gather all the output files into a single ZIP file called ** *$Org*-DiscoveryFiles.zip.**

 ## Credits
 Written by: Jeff Guillet, SPS Principal Systems Architect | MVP | MCSM | CISSP